Dow falls 200, financials lag as Fed ends COVID-19 capital rules

 Nike said port delays hurt North American sales

-U.S. equity markets were mixed Frida as traders weighed the threat of a further rise in bond yields.
+U.S. equity markets opened lower as traders weighed the threat of a further rise in bond yields and news that the Federal Reserve will end easier capital requirements for banks imposed during the pandemic.

 |Ticker